YofaGh/MangaScraper/README.md

 ## Setup

 > - After cloning the repository use ```pip install -r requirements.txt``` to install requirements.
-> - Lists of implemented modules are available in implemented_modules.txt file.
+> - List of implemented modules is available in implemented_modules.txt file.

 ## Command line interface
 >